-In fact, according to the National Center for Education Statistics, the year I returned to college there were 2.0 million students over the age of 35 enrolled in U.S. colleges and universities; in 2016 that number had grown to 3.5 million and is projected to be 3.9 million by 2020.
+In fact, according to the National Center for Education Statistics, the year I returned to college there were 2 million students over the age of 35 enrolled in U.S. colleges and universities; in 2016 that number had grown to 3.5 million.
 “Retirement” certainly has a very different connotation for us than it did for our parents’ generation.

-I wasn’t certain about what I wanted to do once I had a degree, but decided I’d figure it out while I spent the next few years back in school.
-I knew writing would factor in somehow.
+I hadn’t decided about what I wanted to do once I had a degree, but decided I’d figure it out while I spent the next few years back in school.
+Of one thing I was certain: I knew writing would factor in somehow.

 I ended up spending seven years attending college part-time.
 During that time, I was also raising two teenaged daughters and flying across the country to spend a week or two of every month as one of my mother’s caretakers while she battled ovarian cancer.
 One of the lowest points of those years was spending the night in my mother’s hospital room, unable to sleep and trying to complete homework in statistics, a subject I struggled to understand.

 Those were some of the most challenging years of my life, but I was determined to reach the finish line this time, and I took it one semester at a time.
 One of the high points was graduation day when I received a BA in English Literature and graduated summa cum laude – what a feeling of accomplishment to not only achieve my goal, but to also be fêted by family and dear friends!